-There is, therefore, a need to constantly review procedures:
+There is, therefore, a need to constantly review procedures, for example, by working through the following checklist:

-- Have you received correct documentation that verifies a container's correct weight as required by SOLAS? - Are you satisfied that a container was correctly secured before departure from the shipper's premises? - Are you satisfied with the haulier contracted to move a laden container on your behalf? - Do they use sub-contractors?
-If so, are they suitable to undertake this - Are transport instructions issued to the haulier? - How efficient is the checking procedure of a container on its arrival at a port? - Is there a physical check prior to a container being loaded onto a vessel?
-(Weakness in the system, often due to operational or financial constraints, is constantly exploited by criminals, who remove cargo prior to loading.) - Is the seal physically checked when the container is offloaded at the destination port? - Is the seal checked when the container leaves the port?

-- Is there a procedure in place should there be an alleged irregularity on delivery?
+- 1. Have you received correct documentation that verifies a container's correct weight as required by SOLAS? - 2.
+Are you satisfied that a container was correctly secured before departure from the shipper's premises? - 3.
+Are you satisfied with the haulier contracted to move a laden container on your behalf? - 4.
+Do they use sub-contractors?
+If so, are they suitable to undertake this work? - 5.
+Are transport instructions issued to the haulier? - 6.
+How efficient is the checking procedure of a container on its arrival at a port? - Is there a physical check prior to a container being loaded onto a vessel?
+(Weakness in the system, often due to operational or financial constraints, is constantly exploited by criminals, who remove cargo prior to loading.) - 8.
+Is the seal physically checked when the container is offloaded at the destination port? - 9.
+Is the seal checked when the container leaves the port? - 10.
+Is there a procedure in place should there be an alleged irregularity on delivery?
 It is important whenever there is a potential loss that: - the seal sections are retained - special attention is given to the container's doors, in particular as to whether there are any different shaped rivet heads or signs of repainting.